How Much Sleep Do I Need? A Complete Guide by Age

 Understanding Sleep Cycles

-Sleep is not a uniform state.
+Sleep isn't a uniform state.
 You cycle through several stages multiple times per night, and each complete cycle takes approximately 90 minutes.
 A typical night includes 4-6 full cycles.
 The stages are light sleep (stages 1-2), deep sleep (stage 3, also called slow-wave sleep), and REM (rapid eye movement) sleep, where most dreaming occurs.

 Caffeine and Sleep